Brewers top Houston 4-2; Greinke loses 1st with Astros

+MILWAUKEE (AP) — Houston had a tough night.
+Zack Greinke was disappointed after getting beat, and all the Astros were concerned about losing teammate George Springer.

-MILWAUKEE (AP) — Zack Greinke lost his first game since joining Houston, giving up a three-run homer to Eric Thames as the Milwaukee Brewers beat the Astros 4-2 Tuesday night for a split of the interleague series.
+Greinke lost his first game since joining Houston, giving up a three-run homer to Eric Thames as the Milwaukee Brewers beat the Astros 4-2 Tuesday night for a split of the interleague series.

+Greinke watched Springer track a long fly ball off the bat of Ryan Braun and make a great catch, colliding hard with the padded wall in center.
+Then, Greinke started to worry.

+Springer immediately fell to the ground and grabbed the back of his head after losing his glove.
+He stayed down as his teammates gathered around.
+Astros personnel attended to him, and after a lengthy delay, he sat upright in the cart driven by emergency attendants.

 Greinke (4-1) stumbled for the first time in six starts since being traded from Arizona on July 31st.
 He allowed four runs on eight hits over six innings.
 He came in 4-0 in his five previous starts.